windvalley/gossh/README.md

 ## Installation

-Prebuilt binaries for macOS, Linux and Windows can be downloaded from the [GitHub releases page](https://github.com/windvalley/gossh/releases).
+Prebuilt binaries for macOS and Linux can be downloaded from the [GitHub releases page](https://github.com/windvalley/gossh/releases).

 Also you can install gossh by compiling: